 Capture these images at every crash:

 Walk the scene with your phone recording video if you can.
-A 30-second walkthrough captures spatial context that still photos miss: vehicle positions relative to each other, sight lines, traffic flow.
+A 30-second walkthrough captures spatial context that still photos miss: vehicle positions relative to each other, sight lines, and traffic flow.

 Look up.
 On I-35E, US-75, I-30, LBJ, and the Dallas North Tollway, TxDOT cameras record continuously but overwrite footage on short cycles.
 Nearby businesses, gas stations, ATMs, and parking structures often have footage that disappears within days.
 Note any camera you see, and tell your lawyer fast so the footage can be preserved before it loops.